kamangir/ferfereh/README.md

 # ferfereh

-Ferfereh is a 3d-printed piece of graffiti with an auto-generated [map](./coords.geojson).
+Ferfereh is a 3d-printed piece of graffiti with a cloud-generated [map](./coords.geojson).

 [![image](images/marquee.png)](#)